soda460/GENcontext/README.md

 GENcontext is a tool to discover the gene organization around specific genes in annotation files.
-For now, solely the Genbank format is supported.
+For now, only the Genbank format is supported as input files.

-It was designed to find the genetic context around antibiotic resistance gene which are annotated very specifically in Genbank files.
-The main drawback of this tool is therefore that you have to follow a specific procedure to annotate your antibiotic resistance genes files.
-Briefly, the procedure require to use PROKKA with a custom database, namely the reference [CARD database.](hhttps://card.mcmaster.ca/ "The Comprehensive Antibiotic Resistance Database")
+It was designed to unreveal the distinct genetic contexts around targeted antibiotic resistance gene (ARGs)in a collection of Genbank files.
+Currently, a drawback of this tool is that you have to follow [a specific procedure](https://github.com/soda460/prokka_tag_ARGs_with--proteins) to annotate ARGs in your assemblies files.
+Briefly, the procedure requires to use PROKKA with the [Comprehensive Antibiotic Resistance Database](https://card.mcmaster.ca/ "The Comprehensive Antibiotic Resistance Database").